 Blueberry and Buttermilk Tart

 The crisp, buttery shortbread base gets a surprise crunch from ground almonds.
-The tangy buttermilk custard that fills the shell is perfect complement to the abundance of sweet, plump blueberries scattered over the top.
-The tart is best served soon after it's assembled, but it's so delicious that it's unlikely that there will be a crumb left over.
+The tangy buttermilk custard that fills the shell is perfect complement to the sweet, plump blueberries on top.

 - Servings: 8

 - 1/2 cup (1 stick) cold unsalted butter